 8. Pick Them Off

 There’s nothing worse than finding a big, fat corn borer worm munching away on your precious cob.
 But there is an easy way to fight back, and that’s by picking them off.

 This method is effective, but it does require some patience.
 You’ll need to inspect each ear of corn carefully and remove any worms you find.
-But don’t worry, the worms are harmless and won’t hurt you.
+But don’t worry, the worms won’t hurt you.